justicial/justicial.github.io/_posts/2023-03-31-understanding-gatekeeper-apples-security-technology-for-macos.md

 LSQuarantineOriginAlias (BLOB)
 {% endhighlight %}

-Due to the QuarantineEvents database not being protected by SIP, it has been widely used by adversaries to read their campaign identifiers.
+Since the QuarantineEvents database is not protected by SIP, it has been widely used by adversaries to read their campaign identifiers.
 However, as of macOS 12.4, Apple has stopped adding URLString to this table.
 As a result, we can see interesting cases of the new methods of storing such kind of configuration, for instance, it can be [DMG's internal structure](https://blog.confiant.com/lart-de-l-%C3%A9vasion-how-shlayer-hides-its-configuration-inside-apple-proprietary-dmg-files-73586b6e7f8d) as Taha Karim pointed out.

 ## System Policy Database

-The System Policy database is located at `/var/db/SystemPolicy` and includes four tables: `authority, bookmarkhints, feature, and object`.
+The System Policy database is located at `/var/db/SystemPolicy` and includes four tables: `authority`, `bookmarkhints`, `feature`, and `object`.
 The authority table is a ledger consisting of an allow/deny decision, the assessed code-signing requirements’ string or cdhash, and the responsible assessor.
 Most entries have the GKE (Gatekeeper’s exclusions) as the assessor.
 A SIP-protected (plist) listing enumeration of these exclusions is found at `/var/db/SystemPolicyConfiguration/gke.bundle/Contents/Resources/gke.auth`.
 When new apps are assessed by Gatekeeper, that will be reflected in the authority table.
 The System Policy database is not protected by SIP.

 ## Other DBs